blockwatch-cc/tzstats-legacy/doc/account.md

 - display manager account as card
 - display baker account as card when state is `Delegated`
 - display delegation hint when delegatable and state is `Not delegated`
-- show total earned from delegation
+- lifetime total income from delegation (may be difficult to measure)
+- 30d staking income graph with 1 data point per cycle and 30d sum
 - current baker fee (needs lookup table)
 - next payout time + amount (complex formula, we'll see if we support this)
 - tx history table (when/age/block, sender/receiver, amount, fee, block, op)